Small Group Ministry

 *Tuesday evening 7-9 pm onsite in Blue Room (first Tues of each month) Contact Dinah Smith

-Opportunities also exist for “drop in” participants who would like to “test out” the small group model of spiritual sharing.
+Opportunities exist for “drop in” participants who would like to “test out” the small group model of spiritual sharing.

 A different door into Small Group Ministry is provided by Affinity Groups, groups that share a common interest or life experience and want to share based on these experiences.
 Find out more about the available affinity groups here.